- Hilton Head

 - Check to make sure you've packed all of your possessions.
 Sweep each room in the house for forgotten possessions.
 Inspect bath rooms, the garage, cabinets, patios, the swimming pool area, and anywhere else your gear might "hide".

-- Once everything is out, perform a walk-through of the rental home to be certain no property damage occurred during your remain.
-We suggest walking through with the rental manager whenever possible (this isn't always the case)..
-If the property owner is not available, ensure that you take photos of the property to record its condition.
+- Once your things are all out, perform a walk-through of the property to verify no property damage occurred during your remain.
+Whenever you can, do this walk-out assessment with the property manager present.
+If the property manager is not available, make sure to take photos of the property to record its condition.